void0x11/Obsbot-Intelligent-Security-Monitor/README.md

 ---

-## 🔐 Data Privacy

-- **Local Processing**: All detection and recording happens locally on your machine
-- **No Cloud**: No data sent to external servers
-- **No Tracking**: Application doesn't collect any usage data
-- **Full Control**: You own all recordings and snapshots

----

 **Version**: 1.0.0 | **Status**: Production Ready ✅

 For updates and source code: [GitHub Repository]

 ---

-*Detection-Triggered Recorder - Intelligent surveillance when you need it*
+*OBSBOT Tiny2 Intelligent Security Monitor - Smart surveillance when you need it*